Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 You might be wondering: How does this work? <br>
 Or more specifically: How is dbt able to send a python command over to a Snowflake runtime executing python? <br>

-At a high level the way we are able to do this is that dbt is able to invoke python models as stored procedures from Snowpark for python.
-Snowflake's new snowpark capabilities and dbt's python support make this all possible.
-If you want you can dig into the architecture diagram more to understand how the SQL engine is able to call on the Python Secure Sandbox, and in turn the sandbox is able to reference the anaconda packages you've enabled.
-If this isn't your thing, no worries, as an end user you can take this at face value these infastructural details have been abstracted away for you by some engineers!
+At a high level, dbt executes python models as stored procedures in Snowflake, via Snowpark for python.

 Snowpark for python and dbt python architecture:
 ![architecture_diagram](assets/architecture-use-case/Snowpark_for_python_and_dbt_architecture.svg)